georgialoper/strongly-typed-css-stirtrek-2023/README.md

 # 👋 Hello!

-Thanks for attending *Strongly-typed CSS with Vanilla-extract* during CodeMash 2023.
+Thanks for attending *Strongly-typed CSS with Vanilla-extract* during StirTrek 2023.

 This repo holds the [sli.dev](https://sli.dev/) app that powered the presentation slides, but they can be viewed in .pdf form [here](https://github.com/georgialoper/vanilla-extract-codemash-2023/blob/main/slides-export.pdf).